WIOA (Workforce Innovation and Opportunity Act) Youth Programs and Services

 Goodwill provides youth services in Victorville, our programs help guide youth on their way to becoming self-sufficient and productive community members by helping them earn a high school diploma or equivalent, transitioning them into higher education and placing them in employment.
 Our programs include work readiness training, on-the-job work experience, case/participant management, individual service strategy development, vocational training, mentoring, and leadership development.
 All of our services are provided to our youth at no cost to serve the community and to Transform Lives Through the Power of Work.

-Our mission is to provide adequate training and preparation for our students, thus enabling them to pass the national registry exam for the Emergency Medical Technician (EMT) certification.
-Furthermore, it is our mission to make our EMT training available to the student who may not have the financial means or general support to attempt such an endeavor.
+Our mission is to provide High Quality Emergency Medical Training to our students, thus enabling them to pass the National Registry Exam for Emergency Medical Technician (EMT) certification.
+In addition, we aim to make our EMT training available to the student who may not have the financial means or general support to attempt such an endeavor.
 The Inland Empire Healthcare Training Institute will make available scholarships, general assistance, job training and internships to all students that qualify and exhibit the ability and desire to become a lifesaving Emergency Medical Technician.

 Youth Action Project

 The Youth Action Project aims to empower youth and young adults in the development of the skills and habits needed to experience economic and social success.

 Our vision is that of a comprehensive youth development system where ALL Youth Graduate high school, transition to higher education and enter meaningful and gainful employment or entrepreneurial ventures by age 25.

 YAP has realized three elements of our visions thus far: